peekaboo daemon

 Options:

---bridge-socket <path>override the default bridge socket path.--poll-interval-ms <ms>window tracker poll interval (default 1000ms).--wait-seconds <sec>how long to wait for startup (default 3s).
+--bridge-socket <path>override the default daemon socket path.--poll-interval-ms <ms>window tracker poll interval (default 1000ms).--wait-seconds <sec>how long to wait for startup (default 3s).

 #Status